Dynamic Ramping for Demand Response of Processes and Energy Systems based on Exact Linearization: Case Study

 \section{Case Study}

 As case study, we consider two continuous stirred tank reactors (CSTRs) with different dynamic orders in parallel configuration.
-The first CSTR is a dimensionless benchmark CSTR from literature \citep{FloresTlacuahuac.2006,Du.2015} described by material and energy balances:
+The first CSTR is a dimensionless benchmark CSTR from literature \citep{FloresTlacuahuac.2006,Du.2015} described by material and energy balances.
+Note that, for this CSTR, the material flow rate equals the production rate.
+As we use the symbol $\rho$ for the production rate throughout the paper, we denote the material flow rate as $\rho$ to preserve consistency, even if this is an unusual choice.

 The CSTR states $\vect{x}$ are the concentration $c$ and the temperature $T$.
 The control input $u$ is the coolant flow rate $F_c$ with bounds $F_c^{min} = 0 \frac{1}{h}$, $F_c^{max} = 700 \frac{1}{h}$ \citep{Du.2015}.
 The material flow rate $\rho$ is a degree of freedom and equals the production rate.
 All other symbols are constant parameters given in Table~\ref{tab:cstr_parameter}.
 Following \cite{Schafer.2020}, we assume an oversizing of 20~\% such that the dimensionless production rate can be varied by +/- 20~\% around the nominal value $\rho^{nom} = 1\frac{1}{h}$, i.e., $\rho^{\text{min}} = 0.8\frac{1}{h}$ and $\rho^{\text{max}} = 1.2\frac{1}{h}$.
 Additionally, we assume that the concentration has to be maintained constant at $c=c^{nom}=0.1367$ (product 2 in \cite{FloresTlacuahuac.2006}).
 Thus, the output $y$ is given by $y=h(\vect{x})=c$.
 The second CSTR is identical to the first CSTR except for an additional inertia in the form of a cooling jacket with temperature $T_j$.
 With an energy balance of the cooling jacket, the model of CSTR 2 reads: